AlexCouch/beagle-lang-specifications/CLASSES.md

 ```

 ### Inheritance
 Inheritance is a way of specifying a type hierarchy.
 This type hierarchy allows you to build types out of already existing types.
 These types can range from [abstract types](ABSTRACT_TYPES.md) to [class interfaces](INTERFACES.md).
-Classes use a Class Inheritance System (CIS) as opposed to [data structures](DATA_STRUCTURES.md) which use an Entity Component System (ECS).
+Classes use a Class Inheritance System (CIS) as opposed to [structs](STRUCTS.md) which use an Entity Component System (ECS).

 Classes can inherit from [abstract types](ABSTRACT_TYPES.md) and [interfaces](INTERFACES.md).
 However, they can not inherit from [traits](TRAITS.md).
-Traits are not types, so therefore, non-inheritable, unlike with [data structures](DATA_STRUCTURES.md).
+Traits are not types, so therefore, non-inheritable, unlike with [structs](STRUCTS.md).
 ```
 def type SomeType{
     def string = "Hello world"